 Posted on | November 7, 2013 | 19 Comments I’m a firm believer that sewers can never have too many free patterns.
 With that in mind, here are 52 Free Dress Patterns, divided by style.
 Keep in mind the categories are not set in stone.
+With a fancier fabric, a different closure or a change in hem length, a pattern can easily change from fancy to work day to casual.
+You make the decision.
 Notes about the patterns are listed for some of the dresses.
 Patterns from existing dresses require laying out an item of clothing onto fabric, marking it, and cutting out.
 No pattern needed usually means that the dress is made from a recycled shirt.
 Drafting instructions means that you will have to make your own pattern, but the designer included all the information needed.
 Free Dress Patterns - Casual Dresses Free Dress Patterns – Office Dresses Free Dress Patterns - Dress-Up Dresses Read More : Sewing or Home Comments

 Free Dress PatternsFeaturing a list of free dress sewing patterns and tutorials, all with photos and links.
 Much of my early sewing has been thrifty – most of my fabric comes from the remnant and clearance bin at my local fabric shop, and many of the patterns have been self drafted or free patterns from the internet.
 It’s a great way to start out when you are learning and don’t want to invest too much in something that might turn out not quite as you are hoping !
 So here you go with a big listing of FREE DRESS PATTERNS.
+At the time of publishing – 65 in all, but I will continue to add to the page as I find more.
+Hover over the picture to see the title – right click and open in a new tab to go to the pattern page while keeping this page open.
 So Sew Easy: A Gazillion FREE Sewing Patterns Two become One Dress Need a comfy every day dress?
 Little Black party dress Party season is coming!
 Wrap dress The latest free sewing pattern from So Sew Easy is this cute wrap dress pattern.
 Easy Summer Dress No spam promise.

 39 Free Skirt PatternsFree Skirt Patterns Posted on | January 6, 2013 | 17 Comments Five years ago, it was hard to find even one free skirt pattern on the internet.
 Nowadays, dozens of free skirt patterns abound.
 For beginners, try a simple elastic waistband skirt or a pillowcase skirt.
 Advanced seamstresses might enjoy trying their hand at an a-line skirt or an 8 gore skirt.
 Here are some free skirt patterns that I especially like.
 Recycled Skirts A-Line Skirts Peasant Skirts Maternity Skirts Mini Skirts Quick Skirts Other Skirts Read More : Sewing or Home Category: SewingTags: Clothing , Sewing , Skirts Comments 17 Responses to “Free Skirt Patterns” Vera Woodbridge February 3rd, 2010 @ 4:21 pm I would like a pattern for a circular skirt, please Many thanks Jayla February 14th, 2010 @ 3:50 am Thank you so much for this!
 Leave a Reply Categories